RPL-CS-UCL/ros-docker-gui/Readme.md

 # Visual Studio Code

-You can have the option to create a new container that contais [Visual Studio Code](https://code.visualstudio.com/).
+You can have the option to create a new container that contains [Visual Studio Code](https://code.visualstudio.com/).
 This allows to use Visual Studio Code wihtin the ROS docker image and in turn use it for development and debugging.

 ## Create image